 It should be noted that there has been some mutation to the genre.
 The Running Wild material contained lyrics that depicted a far more accurate description of the treachery of pirate life.
 These days, however, the lyrics are far more romanticized and fictionalized, which somehow makes the subgenre more ridiculous.

 Pirate Metal is by far the most tolerable and musical of these four genres.
 But listening to this is like watching a parody movie.
 If they end up funny or even decent, it's usually unintentional.
 And it only makes any sense because something else existed first on which it's piggybacking.

 And you thought prog rock was pretentious?
 (That was a test.
 Prog rock is amazing.)
-Like the name suggests, impossible music is music that a person cannot physically perform on their own.
-The only way these tunes can be played is if several keyboardists got together, grew extra hands, and played fifty different parts of the same song simultaneously.
+Like Black MIDI's alternative name suggests, 'impossible music' is music that a person cannot physically perform on their own.
+The only way these tunes can be played is if several keyboardists got together, grew extra hands, and played a hundred different parts of the same song simultaneously.

 An example of the absurdity is a tune called "Bad Apple," which claims to possess 8.49 million notes.
 It's an outrageous sum made even sillier when you realize the track is a mere four and a half minutes long.
 It's so ridiculous, in fact, it's said a MIDI file can't handle all the action and responds by freezing at around the three-minute mark.
 This makes the song pointless – just like the genre itself.

 You can see several times where the streamer's computer starts glitching trying to keep up with the absurdity of this song.
 At least it's musical though.
 Most of these impossible songs exist to create drawings in the MIDI file instead of trying to sound like a reasonable performance